OmniLayer/omniwallet/README.md

 # ~/.sx.cfg Sample file.
 service = "tcp://162.243.29.201:9091"
 ```
-Make sure you have python libraries installed - note that we use ``apt-get`` to install python-git.
+Make sure you have python libraries installed - note that we use ``easy_install`` to install GitPython.
 Pip installs an older, stable version, and we need things that start in beta version 0.3.2.
 ```
+brew install git libffi
-sudo apt-get install git python-simplejson python-git python-pip libffi-dev sudo pip install -r requirements.txt
+sudo easy_install simplejson GitPython pip sudo pip install -r requirements.txt
 ```
 Install nginx, and drop in the config included with this codebase.